Uranium in Namibia

 Over 2011-12 a Strategic Environmental Assessment was undertaken over the whole uranium province inland from Swakopmund and Walvis Bay.
 This addressed the whole region and all the projects, and is to result in a Strategic Environmental Management Plan to be implemented by the government and individual project companies.

 One of the aspects of the Strategic Environmental Management Plan is water supply.
-Since 2010 water has been supplied to Trekkopje from a coastal desalination plant in the Erongo region with eventually about 20 million m3/yr output and requiring 16 MWe from the grid.
-Some of this water, some 10 million m3 per year, is available to other mines, and agreements have been signed with Namibian Water Corp for Rossing, Langer Heinrich and Husab.
-The plant is jointly owned by Areva and a local company, United Africa Group.
+Since 2010 water has been supplied to Trekkopje from a coastal desalination plant in the Erongo region with about 20 million m3/yr output and requiring 16 MWe from the grid.
+Some of this water, up to 10 million m3 per year, is available to other mines, and agreements have been signed with Namibian Water Corp for Rössing, Langer Heinrich and Husab (reported to be taking 2 million m3/yr).
+The plant is owned by Erongo Desalination Company which was a joint venture of Areva and a local company, United Africa Group, but the latter is apparently no longer involved.
+Areva planned to sell down its share to the government or Namibia Water, retaining only 10-20% to provide for Trekkopje.
 In 2014 the government plans to start building a second plant adjacent, with 60 million m3/yr capacity.
 This will be a public-private partnership project costing $145 million, with Namibia Water holding 30% initially.